maxritter/diy-thermocam-website/src/pages/docs/partlist/index.md

 ---

 This page contains all parts that are part of the DIY-Thermocam V3 KIT.
-For most of the parts, there are also links to source included, in case you want to order them on your own.
+For most of the parts, there are also links to source included, in case you want to order them on your own:

 - 1 x [Printed Circuit Board](https://www.smart-prototyping.com/PCB-Prototyping.html) (or your own PCB service)
   - Material: FR-4 TG130